-If/when the weather takes a turn for the worse, you could do activities where you remain mostly indoors, such as for example visiting musea or a fun place like Puzzling World in Wanaka.
+Should the weather take a turn for the worse, you could do activities where you remain mostly indoors such as, for example, visiting museums or a fun place like Puzzling World in Wanaka.

-Head for the beaches or mountains if the weather is good.
-Head for the bushes or stay in if the weather is bad.
+Head to beaches or mountains if the weather is good.
+Head to the bushes or stay in if the weather is bad.
 Lakes are a good alternative if you are not a beach person like myself.

-Lakes on the North Island can be found in Taupo, and on the South Island in Nelson Lakes National Park, on the West Coast (for example Lake Brunner and Lake Kaniere), in Hakatere Conservation Park (Lake Clearwater, Lake Camp, Maori Lakes, and Lake Heron), in South Canterbury (Lake Tekapo, Lake Pukaki, and Lake Benmore), in North Otago (Lake Ohau), and in the Southern part of the South Island (for example Lake Hawea, Lake Wanaka, Lake Wakatipu, and Lake Te Anau.
+Lakes on the North Island can be found in Taupo, Rotorua, and Te Urewera National Park; and on the South Island in Nelson Lakes National Park, on the West Coast (for example, Lake Brunner and Lake Kaniere), in Hakatere Conservation Park (Lake Clearwater, Lake Camp, Maori Lakes, and Lake Heron), in South Canterbury (Lake Tekapo, Lake Pukaki, and Lake Benmore), in North Otago (Lake Ohau), and in the southern part of the South Island (for example, Lake Hawea, Lake Wanaka, Lake Wakatipu, and Lake Te Anau.

 Lake Kaniere, West Coast, New Zealand

-December is the month in which the Pohutukawa is in bloom.
-It is a tree that is unique to New Zealand, so make sure you do not miss it.
-You can find it in coastal areas, but also in cities like Wellington on the North Island and Greymouth on the South Island.
+You can find it in coastal areas but also in cities such as Wellington on the North Island and Greymouth on the South Island.

-For more ideas on places to visit in December, see:
+More ideas on places to visit in December:

-Temperatures in all of the summer months are pretty close to each other, but you can expect January to be slightly warmer than either December or February.
+Temperatures in all of the summer months lie pretty close to each other, but you can expect January to be slightly warmer than December and February.

 Compared to January and February, December is wetter, so it is the summer month with the most amount of rain.